 Who gives radiation treatments?

 During your radiation therapy, you will be cared for by a team of medical professionals.
-Some of the people who may be on that team are listed here.
+Some of the people on that team may include:

 - A radiation oncologist is a doctor specially trained to treat cancer with radiation.
 This doctor will make many of the decisions about your treatment.